 - Monitor weather conditions and follow instructions when issued

 - Stay tuned to radio station WXCY 103.7 FM and local TV news for official weather information

-“Harford County’s first responders and emergency service providers are ready to assist when disaster strikes, but citizens who prepare by taking these simple steps will help keep everyone stay safe this hurricane season,” County Executive Barry Glassman said.
+“First responders and emergency service providers are prepared to respond in a disaster, but citizens who take these simple steps now will help keep everyone safe this hurricane season,” County Executive Barry Glassman said.

 To view or print a copy of Harford County’s Emergency Preparedness Guide, please visit http://www.harfordcountymd.gov/DocumentCenter/View/5328.